swrlab/swr-vox-bi/README.md

 # Configuration: swr-bi

 Create _stationConfig.js_, _yLoggerConfig.js_ plus _config.js_ from its _-example_ dummys and start making changes.
 These file will not be committed

+To deploy run either `npm run alexa` or `npm run google` in your CLI.
+These commands can be adjusted in [package.json](package.json) but this configuration has been proven rather reliable so far.

 **DEV MORE TO COME**